ABOUT US

 I Challenge Myself provides opportunities for public school students to strengthen their bodies, minds and spirits through our school-based fitness programs.
-We partner with New York City public schools to offer programs that introduce youth to non-competitive endurance sports, currently cycling and cross fitness, that help students develop, socially, academically and physically.
-Since our launch in February 2005, we have directly served over 2,500 public middle school and high school students ages 11–19 in the Bronx and Manhattan.
+We partner with New York City public schools to offer programs that introduce youth to non-competitive sports such as cycling and triathlon that help students develop socially, academically and physically.
+As students are participating, they are learning about colleges, careers, volunteering, and opportunities that expand their horizons.
+Since our launch in February 2005, we have directly served over 4,000 middle school and high school students in Washington Heights, Harlem, and The Bronx.
 I Challenge Myself is a 501(c)3 non-profit organization.

 Our Impact